tobeva/tobeva.com/content/about/past/neuroscience/index.md

 Engineering, even Cosmology in one case.

 {{< imgproc janelia Resize "512x" >}}
-The main Landscape Building at Janelia is the one in the back.
-In the front is their private hotel for guests.
+The main Landscape Building at Janelia is the one in the back, their private hotel is on the foreground.
 {{< /imgproc >}}

 I primarily worked on a tool called **Raveler** as a graphics programmer.
 I